 Use tax is a nonrecurring tax that is complementary to sales tax and is imposed on the storage, use, or other consumption of tangible personal property or a taxable service in Texas.

 Texas sellers are required to collect and remit sales and use tax to the Comptroller’s office on their sales of taxable items or obtain a resale or exemption certificate in lieu of collecting the tax.

 A Texas purchaser owes state and local use tax if they buy taxable goods and services that are stored, used or consumed in Texas from a seller who does not charge Texas sales tax.
 If the seller does not have a permit or fails to charge sales and use tax, the purchaser must pay the use tax directly to our office unless an exemption applies.

 For example, if you buy a shirt through an online auction from a seller in Ohio who does not charge Texas tax, or if a New York electronics store sells you a camera through its website and does not charge Texas tax, you owe Texas use tax on the sales price of the item.

-Items bought in another country are also subject to Texas use tax.
-For example, if you buy something in Mexico that you bring back to Texas, you owe use tax on the purchase price.
+Items bought in another country and used in Texas are also subject to Texas use tax.
+For example, if you buy taxable items in Mexico that you bring back to Texas, you owe Texas use tax on the purchase price of those items.